marco262/my_wiki/data/dnd/race/human.md

 * **Alignment.** Humans tend toward no particular alignment.
 The best and the worst are found among them.
 * **Size.** Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
 Regardless of your position in that range, your size is Medium.
 * **Speed.** Your base walking speed is 30 feet.
 * **Languages.** You can speak, read, and write Common and one extra language of your choice.
 Humans typically learn the languages of other peoples they deal with, including obscure dialects.
-They are fond of sprinkling their speech with words borrow ed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.
+They are fond of sprinkling their speech with words borrowed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.

 ----